apokochito/trainingProgLang/README.md

 # codeKatas

-A repository with code challenges on Java language
+A repository with code challenges on Programming languages

+1. Java

+2. Python

+3. Elixir